Condensation of random walks and the Wulff crystal: Quantitative estimates for lower bound on

 \subsection{Change of measure}

-A main technical part of this paper consists in deriving good lower bounds on the partition function $Z$, which holds in all dimensions $d\ge 2$.
+As mentioned above, a main technical part of this paper consists in deriving good lower bounds on the partition function $Z$, which hold in all dimensions $d\ge 2$.
 In order to do this, we introduce a change of measure which is key to our analysis.
-This is a technique which was already used in Bolthausen's article \cite{bolthausen} as well as in the article by G\"artner and den Hollander \cite{GH} on intermittency of parabolic Anderson model.
-However, the precise change of measure which needs to be performed here is significantly more delicate both in its choice and its analysis.
-The latter in particular will require a host of tools from the quantitative theory of Markov chains.
+This is a relatively standard technique in large deviations (see, e.g., Bolthausen's article \cite{bolthausen} as well as the work of G\"artner and den Hollander \cite{GH} on intermittency of parabolic Anderson model).
+However, the precise change of measure which needs to be performed here is much more delicate than usual.
+The analysis of the titled walk in particular will require a host of tools from the quantitative theory of Markov chains: we will need very precise information about how the tilted walk behaves at microscopic and mesoscopic distances away from the boundary $\partial S$.